steliostavroulakis/steliostavroulakis.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my website.
-I am a PhD Student in [Computer Science](https://www.ics.uci.edu/) at [UCI](https://uci.edu/) who is extremely fortunate fo be advised by Prof. [Ioannis Panageas](https://panageas.github.io).
-My research interests lie at the intersection of Multi-Agent Reincorcement Learning, Game Theory and Optimization.
+I am a Senior Reinforcement Learning Engineer at Quilter, working on reinforcement learning for automated PCB and circuit design.
+I received my PhD in [Computer Science](https://www.ics.uci.edu/) from the [University of California, Irvine](https://uci.edu/).
+My work lies at the intersection of multi-agent reinforcement learning, game theory, and optimization.

 In reverse chronological order, I have worked on: